SOIL HEALTH PARTNERSHIP | ALL RIGHTS RESERVED © 2018

 Jenna graduated with high honors from the University of Missouri-Columbia, with a Bachelor of Journalism.
 She lives with her husband and two young sons in Columbia, Missouri.

-Anne Dietz is the Program Coordinator for the Soil Health Partnership, specializing in providing support to the entire Soil Health Partnership team.
+Anne Dietz is the Project Manager for the Soil Health Partnership, specializing in providing support to the entire Soil Health Partnership team.
 Anne’s background includes customer service experience, both in the retail and agriculture sectors, as well as a short stint in crop insurance.
-Anne most recently worked at Cargill as a Support Specialist, focused on process improvement opportunities within the region she worked as well as managing a Biomass Biofuels Sustainable supply chain for soybeans supplied into the European Union.
+Anne most recently worked at Cargill as a Support Specialist, focused on process improvement opportunities within the region she worked as well as managing a Biomass Biotech Sustainable supply chain for soybeans supplied into the European Union.

 Anne graduated with high honors from Southern Illinois University Carbondale with a degree in German Studies and Foreign Language and International Trade.
 She lives in St. Charles, Missouri with her husband and son.